Supporting children at Heronshaw

 - Circle Times

 These are daily sessions which all children take part in.
 A circle time is where everyone has the opportunity to speak and listen to others.
 The circle leader will encourage everyone to follow the school values to promote a calming and welcoming circle.
 The circles focus on feelings, attitudes, beliefs and opinions.
-Every Wednesday KS1 also take part in playground circles.
-This gives the children an opportunity to meet and take part in a new circle with different members of our school community.
+Children from Foundation through to Year 2 learn about the value of everybody's opinion and our Heronshaw values.

 - Restorative dialogue